-To conclude, our evaluation shows that the \textbf{do-nothing} strategy is not a viable strategy as the accuracy performance of a non-updated model tend to significantly decrease for typical real life process mining datasets (with and without explicit Concept Drift) and lightweight update strategies in terms of time, such as the \textbf{incremental update} and \textbf{re-train with no hyperopt}, are available and often extremely effective to update the models. \textbf{Full re-train} offers a strategy which almost always achieves the best accuracy (or an accuracy in line with the best one).
-Nonetheless its training time may increase significantly, especially in the presence of an abundance of new data, making it a strategy that needs to be evaluated carefully.
-According to our experiments the \textbf{incremental update} is able to keep up with the \textbf{full re-train} strategy and deliver a properly fitted model almost in real time, suggesting that the potential of incremental models is under-appreciated in \ppm, and clever solutions could be applied to deliver more stable performances while retaining the positive sides of the \textit{update} functions.
+To conclude, our evaluation shows that the \textbf{do-nothing} strategy is not a viable strategy as the accuracy performance of a non-updated model tends to significantly decrease for typical real-life datasets (with and without explicit Concept Drift), whereas lightweight update strategies, such as the \textbf{incremental update} and \textbf{re-train with no hyperopt}, are, instead, often extremely effective in updating the models. \textbf{Full re-train} offers a strategy that almost always achieves the best accuracy (or an accuracy in line with the best one).
+Nonetheless, its training time may increase significantly, especially in the presence of an abundance of new data.
+According to our experiments, the \textbf{incremental update} is able to keep up with the \textbf{full re-train} strategy and deliver a properly fitted model almost in real time, suggesting that the potential of incremental models is under-appreciated in \ppm, and smart \ppm solutions could be developed leveraging this update strategy.